Amazon Consultant

 So, adjust accordingly and test different price points to find the sweet spot.
 Regularly review and tweak your pricing strategy to adapt to market changes.
 With this, you will maximize your Amazon campaign optimization efforts and maintain a healthy profit margin.

-8. Use Product Display Ads for complementary items
+8. Use Product Display Ads for complimentary items

 This means targeting products from other sellers that go well with your items.
 For example, if you sell yoga mats, you can have your ads appear when shoppers search for yoga apparel.
 This way, your products show up alongside complementary items and increase cross-selling opportunities.